Halfmoonly/Halfmoonly/README.md

-- 😄 Purpose：gitHub is the perfect place to sync my stuff，and it will follow me throughout my career
+- 😄 Purpose：here is the perfect place to sync my stuff，and it will follow me throughout my career
-- ⚡ Principle ：Occam's Razor, aka Ockham's Razor, it means Entities should not be multiplied unnecessarily
+- ⚡ Principle ：Occam's Razor, aka Ockham's Razor, it means entities should not be multiplied unnecessarily
 - 📫 How to reach me：liuyanoutsee@outlook.com
 ---
 [![https://github.com/ashutosh00710/github-readme-activity-graph](https://github-readme-activity-graph.vercel.app/graph?username=lyflexi&theme=github-light)](https://github.com/lyflexi)